mohitsuman/Node-Npm-Installation/README.md

 $ . ~/.bashrc

-3. Go To the project and  install all dependencies in package.json
+    Go To the project and  install all dependencies in package.json

       $ npm install

 Bower
 -------

 npm install -g bower

-Go to projection and install bower dependencies mentioned in bower.json
+    Go to project and install bower dependencies mentioned in bower.json

       $ bower update

 ===============================================================================================